What Is Matcha? Everything You Need To Know

 Does Matcha Have Caffeine?

-Additionally, matcha also contains theanine – an amino acid that can help reduce anxiety and stress while still providing energy boost without the jitters or crashes associated with coffee.
+Additionally, matcha also contains theanine – an amino acid that can help reduce anxiety and stress while still providing an energy boost without the jitters or crashes associated with coffee.
 When consumed in moderation, matcha can give you a long-lasting energy boost without any adverse effects.

 How To Make a Cup of Matcha